Hwang Ki-chul

 Hwang Ki-chul (born 2 September 1956) is a South Korean ex-Navy chief served as the Minister of Patriots and Veterans Affairs from 2020 to 2022.

 Hwang previously served as deputy chief of navy during Lee Myung-bak administration from 2011 to 2012 and its chief during the following Park Geun-hye administration from 2013 to 2015.
 He also served as the head of his alma mater from 2012 to 2013.

-On 14 August 2021, Hwang will visit Kazakhstan as president's special envoy to retrieve body of Hong Beom-do, the general commander of Korean independence army against Japanese rule over Korea.
+On 14 August 2021, Hwang visited Kazakhstan as the president's special envoy to retrieve the body of Hong Beom-do, the general commander of Korean independence army against Japanese rule over Korea.

 He first entered politics in 2017.
 He joined then-candidate Moon Jae-in's presidential campaign in 2017.
 In the 2020 general election, he ran for Jinhae constituency which is his hometown and where major Navy facilities and his alma mater reside.

 Hwang is a Korea Naval Academy graduate.
 He holds three degrees - a bachelor in French language and literature from Korea University, a master's in history from University of Paris 1 Pantheon-Sorbonne and an MBA from Kyung Hee University.
 He also completed a doctorate programme in political science at Hannam University.